jcvar/resume/resume.md

 ## Skills

+### Full-Stack Development
 - Backend development on web server frameworks.
-  _Node.js, Rocket, Spring Boot_
+  _Deno, Node.js, Rocket.rs, Spring Boot._
+- Data modeling on SQL and document oriented databases.
+  _MySQL, Postgres, MongoDB, Cloud Firestore._
+- Frontend development with modern JavaScript frameworks.
+  _Svelte, Vue, React._
+- Mobile app development for Android and iOS with Flutter.

+### DevOps
 - Deployment of containerized applications on public cloud platforms.
-  _Docker, Kubernetes, AWS, GCP_
+  _Docker, Kubernetes, AWS, GCP._
 - Design of continuous integration and deployment pipelines.
-  _Bash, Jenkins, Ansible_
-- Data modeling on SQL and document oriented databases.
-  _MySQL, Postgres, MongoDB, Cloud Firestore_
-- Web development with SPA/PWA frameworks and static site generators.
-  _Vue, React, Jekyll, Hugo_
+  _Jenkins, Buildkite, Ansible._
-- Mobile app development for Android and iOS with Flutter.
+- Knowledge of Linux development and command line applications.
-- Other programming languages and interests:
+  _Git, Bash, Make, Vim._

+### Other Skills
-  - Proficiency in Python, experience with Pandas and TensorFlow
+- Proficiency in Python, experience with Pandas and TensorFlow.
-  - Graphics and interaction design with p5.js and Processing
+- Graphics and interaction design with p5.js and Processing.
-  - Electronics, Arduino and general microcontroller programming with C
+- Electronics, Arduino, and general microcontroller programming with C.
-- Fluent in English and French, native Spanish speaker
+- Fluent in English and French, native Spanish speaker.

 ## Experience